 When you hear gum disease or periodontal disease, you may think it’s a disease that only affects older adults!
-Maybe you’ve heard from the CDC that 70.1% of adults 65 years or older have gum disease so you think you shouldn’t have to worry about it at your young age.
+Maybe you’ve heard from the CDC that 70.1% of adults 65 years or older have gum disease so you think you shouldn’t have to worry about it for a few more decades.

-Unfortunately, young adults (18 to 30 years old) are absolutely at risk of developing gum disease.
-During your early adult years, if you don’t commit to a strong oral hygiene routine, you could be causing irreversible damage to your gums and underlying jawbone!
+Unfortunately, this isn’t the case!
+Young adults are absolutely at risk of developing gum disease.
+During your early adult years — and even in your teenage years — if you don’t commit to a strong oral hygiene routine, you could be harboring disease-causing bacteria in your mouth!

 What are the risk factors of gum disease?

-Young adults can develop gum disease for a number of reasons, but poor hygiene habits are at the top of the list!
-Most risk factors of gum disease are preventable so it’s important to be aware of them.
-Here’s just a few of the risk factors of gum disease in young adults:
+You can develop gum disease at any age, for a number of reasons, but poor hygiene habits are at the top of the list!
+Most risk factors of gum disease are preventable, so it’s important to be aware of them.
+Here are just a few of the risk factors of gum disease in young adults:

 How can I prevent gum disease?